-The VISTA also attempted to recruit two to three volunteers to help every weekend because of the size of the market and the amount available to collect.
+The VISTA also attempted to recruit two to three volunteers to help every weekend due to the size of the market and the amount available to collect.
 Recruitment was done through email and Facebook.
 If no volunteers showed up it was still possible to glean the farmers market with one person.
-If you plan to arrange a weekly volunteer event, consider recruiting volunteers prior to the start of the farmers market season.
+Fpr weekly volunteer events, consider recruiting volunteers prior to the start of the farmers market season.
 Advertise it on a regular basis, and inform volunteers of the opportunity to come out and glean.

-When volunteers participate in a market recovery project, plan to train them about 30 minutes before the actual market recovery.
+When volunteers participate in a market recovery project, including a short training module 30 minutes before the actual market recovery.
 Volunteers met at CSML and the VISTA trained them there.
 Some tips for approaching vendors:

 Many vendors were very receptive to the request and were happy to donate their excess produce.
 As a result, out of eight events, an average of 243 pounds of produce per farmers market was donated to the food bank since August 2015.

 Community Services of Moses Lake (CSML) strives to empower the community so that “Friends help friends feed the hungry.”
 CSML houses the Moses Lake Food Bank and is the distribution hub for 33 partner food banks in five counties in Central Washington.
 These counties include the three largest agricultural producers in Washington: Yakima, Benton and Grant counties.
 In 2012, CSML distributed approximately 120,000 pounds of fresh produce.
 With the presence of the Harvest Against Hunger VISTA in 2013, that number increased to well over 300,000 lbs. of produce.
 In 2014, only 68,750 pounds of produce were donated, but that number went up in 2015 with over 99,675 pounds of produce collected and distributed.
 Overall, CSML has collected approximately 757,155 pounds of fresh produce from farmers in the area.